ibm-cloud-docs/assistant/filter-reference.md

 The {{site.data.keyword.conversationshort}} service REST API offers powerful log search capabilities through filter queries.
 You can use the /logs API `filter` parameter to search your skill log for events that match a specified query.

 The `filter` parameter is a cacheable query that limits the results to those matching the specified filter.
-You can filter on any object that is part of the JSON response model (for example, the user input text, the detected intents and entities, or the confidence score).
+You can filter on various objects that are part of the JSON response model (for example, the user input text, the detected intents and entities, or the confidence score).

-To see examples of various kinds of filter queries, see [Examples](#filter-reference-examples).
+To see examples of filter queries, see [Examples](#filter-reference-examples).

 For more information about the /logs `GET` method and its response model, refer to the [API Reference ![External link icon](../../icons/launch-glyph.svg "External link icon")](https://cloud.ibm.com/apidocs/assistant?curl=#list-log-events-in-a-workspace){: new_window}.